fkihle/KeepMeAccountable/README.md

 Currently creating this to keep me coldplunging.
 When everything is working, it would be cool to rewrite it so the use-case can be set by user.

 Will be quite messy as I'm learning by doing.
+README used as personal project tracker for now.

 ## TODO
 - styling
+- user login (for server storage option)
 - introduce caching to minimize DB requests
+- use of local storage for anonymous accounts (default)

 ## Stack
 - React Native